grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 Hemi removed the sonar headset and stood at the foot of the ladder to the control room.
 "What do you want to do now?"

 "I'm fucking asking you: what the fuck can we do?
-All we've got is hotel power! ...And We're going to fucking sink if we don't have power to run those forward bilges.
+All we've got is hotel power! ...And we're going to fucking sink if we don't find some power to run those forward bilges real soon.
 Give me options!"

-"You could flip over the main power to draw from the emergency hotel batteries --- but with the bilge motors running, they'll deplete those batteries in a matter of an hour or so."
+"You could flip over the main power to draw from the emergency hotel batteries --- but with the bilge motors running, they will deplete those batteries in a matter of an hour or so."

-"No, that leaves us with no maneuvering.
+"No, that doesn't give us any maneuvering.
 Give me another option."

 "We could surface, of course.
-Though we will never lose them running diesels, and it is almost daylight now."
+Though we will never lose them with the noise we will generate running diesels, and it is almost daylight now."

 "Of this I am fucking aware.
 But I think that's what we're fucking doing because at least we'll be moving.
 How much garbage is on the surface?"